puppetlabs/bolt/acceptance/README.md

     pre-suites to determine what git ref should be checked out for testing.
     This variable supercedes `GIT_BRANCH` if provided.

+SHA
+    :  When testing via package install, this value will be used by the test pre-suites to determine what package version should be installed for testing.

 ## Running Tests on the vcloud

 ### Rake tasks